demystifyfp/demystifyfp/content/fsharp/series/fstweet/user-signup.md

 Now we have the server side representation of the submitted details in the form of `UserSignupViewModel`.
 The next step is validating this view model against a set of constraints before persisting them in a data store.

-In F#, a widely used approach is defining a domain model with illegal states unrepresentable and transform the view model to the domain model before proceeding with the next set of actions.
+In F#, a widely used approach is defining a domain model with the illegal states unrepresentable and transform the view model to the domain model before proceeding with the next set of actions.

-Let's take the `Username` property of the `UserSignupViewModel`.
+Let's take the `Username` property of the `UserSignupViewModel` for example.

 It is of type `string`.
 The reason why we have it as a `string` is to enable model binding with ease.
 That means, `Username` can have `null`, `""` or even a very long string!

 Let's assume that we have a business requirement stating the username should not be empty, and it can't have more than `12` characters.
-An ideal way to represent this requirement in our code is to type called `Username` and when we say a value of type `Username` it is guaranteed that all the specified requirements.
+An ideal way to represent this requirement in our code is to type called `Username` and when we say a value is of type `Username` it is guaranteed that all the specified requirements for `Username` has been checked and it is a valid one.

 It is applicable for the other properties as well.